 Academic Year 2020-21 Research Effort

-This year’s research seminar and McCain Conference will examine "The Ethics of Espionage and Grey Zone Operations."
+The 2021 McCain Conference will examine two understudied and increasingly important issues: “The Ethics of Intelligence and Grey Zone Operations.”

 In addition to this year's fellows, the following Stockdale staff are participating in this year’s work:

 - Dr. Ed Barrett, Director of Strategy and Research, Stockdale Center, U.S. Naval Academy

 - Dr. David Luban, the Distinguished Chair of Ethics, Stockdale Center, U.S. Naval Academy

 - Mr. Mitt Regan, Senior Research Fellow, Stockdale Center, U.S. Naval Academy

 Generously funded by USNA Classes of 1958 1962, 1973 and by a 10 year gift of support from Donald and Beverly Freeman.